-A growing body of evidence shows that if you take antioxidant supplements, and you are otherwise healthy, then you are wasting your money, and ruining your health.
+A growing body of evidence shows that for otherwise healthy people, antioxidant supplements are a waste of money, and could ruin your health.

 Free Radical Theory Disproven